Ada-Developers-Academy/ada-javascript-curriculum/02-js-week-2/axios-post.md

 ### Run This Code And Look at the Response

 Start by running this code.
-It should responds with success:
+It should respond with success:

 1. What kind of information does axios give back about the response in the `response` object (made available in `then()`)?
 2. What kind of data does the Trips API™™™ give back in the `response.data` object (made available in `then()`)?